General Dentistry Frederick, MD

 Dental Exams

-Age-Specific Dental Care
+Age-Specific Dental Care for Frederick Families

 Teens and Young Adults

 A straighter smile is one of the main concerns that adults have.
 Some worry that since they’re past the typical age of braces, they can’t get a straighter smile.
 But Invisalign treatment is ideal for patients of all ages.
 It uses clear plastic aligners instead of metal brackets and wires to slowly move your teeth into place.
-They’re subtle, and many people can’t tell you’re wearing them unless they’re specifically looking for them.

 Seniors

-Seniors are more susceptible to tooth loss as well, coming with age.
+Seniors are also more susceptible to tooth loss as they age.
 Replacing missing teeth is essential to maintaining self-confidence, good oral health, and a balanced diet.
 Whenever possible, we recommend replacing teeth with dental implants.
 They’re the only solution to replace both the tooth root and the crown.
-Implants give you back 100% of your bite function and stop jawbone degeneration occurring in the area where the tooth went missing.

 Schedule a Dental Exam Today